-Cats’ Eyes.
-Back in the old days, in addition to white painted strips on roads to demarcate traffic lanes, there were also embedded into the road surfaces a type of reflective device called Cats’ Eyes.
+Back in the old days, in addition to white painted strips on roads to demarcate traffic lanes, there were also embedded into the road surfaces reflective devices called Cats’ Eyes.

-Each had a metal casing, in which sat a depressible body that had two “eye” reflectors facing front and back.
-These would shine brightly against the headlights of oncoming vehicles at night.
-In places where a driver was not familiar with the road or highway on a dark night, these little strings of bright lights were a real blessing to moving ahead safely.
+Each set had a metal casing, in which sat a depressible body that had two “eye” reflectors facing front and two facing back.
+These “eyes” shone brightly against the headlights of oncoming vehicles at night.
+In places where a driver was not familiar with the roads on a dark night, these little strings of bright lights were a real blessing to moving ahead safely.

-If a vehicle ran over any one of these, there would be a muffled “thum-thum” sound, corresponding to the instances when the front and rear wheels, respectively hit the Cats’ Eyes.
-No meowing sound, of course.
+If a vehicle ran over any one of these, there would be a muffled “thum-thum” sound, corresponding to the instances when the front and rear wheels, respectively, hit the Cats’ Eyes.
+No damage, as it would spring back into position.
+No meowing sound, of course!

-Up until about the early 1960s, George Town, Penang, had electric buses or trams serving many routes in the city.
-The photo above shows one example, at the junction of Hill Railway Road and Ayer Itam Road.
-Penang Lang called them “Dian Chia” (kereta eletrik).
+Up until the early 1960s, electric trolley buses served several routes in the city of Georgetown.
+The photo above shows two examples — a single-deck type and a double-decker — at the junction of Hill Railway Road and Ayer Itam Road.
+Penang Lang called them “Dian Chia” (电车kereta eletrik)

-Mention the name Carnarvon Street (or “lam chan na” 烂田仔, in Chinese, meaning “poor quality swampy fields”) and, am sure the old folks of Penang will remember that was the go-to place for Books/Stationery and, Coffins !
-The street was lined on both sides with maybe two dozen bookshops and a dozen casket shops.
+Mention the name Carnarvon Street (or “lam chan na” – 烂田仔, in Chinese, meaning “poor quality swampy fields”) and am sure the old folks of Penang will remember that was the go-to place for Books/Stationery and, Coffins !
+The street was lined on both sides with maybe a dozen bookshops and casket shops.

-In my secondary school days, this street was my favorite haunt – of course I went only to see and buy the books and stationery, not those fabulous “longevity lumber” or “big houses” (Chinese euphemism for coffin).
-Well, I moved out of Penang in 1984, so no chance to patronize the latter business.
+In my secondary school days, this street was my favourite haunt – of course I went only to buy books and stationery, not those fabulous “longevity lumber” or “big houses” (Chinese euphemism for coffin).
+Well, I moved out of Penang in 1984 to Singapore, so had no chance to patronize the latter business.

-I have not undertaken a trip back to this place ever since moving out to Singapore in 1984.
-I think there must have been a lot of changes.
+Since then I have not undertaken a trip back to this place.
+There must have been a lot of changes.
 People still die, but am not sure if people still read as much.

 Well, I mean ‘C’ as in ‘ Carbohydrate.